unfulw/pulmonary_fibrosis/README.md

 - Combined with fully connected layers for FVC prediction
 - *(Implementation details in `models/cnn.py`)*

+5 Layer CNN + 3 Layer FC to produce prediction.
+Previous work on problem utilized pretrained EfficietNet models, but used plain CNN layers to focus on improving preprocessing and training logic for extracting lung features.

 ### 3. Multimodal Fusion Approaches

 #### Approach 1: Late Fusion